New publications

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-"Early puberty is important because it appears to be associated with psychopathologies later in life, such as anxiety disorders," says Heather Branhouse, a professor of psychology at Northeastern University.
+"Early puberty is important because it seems to be associated with psychopathologies later in life, such as anxiety disorders," says Heather Branhouse, a professor of psychology at Northeastern University.
 "Physiological medical conditions may also be associated with early puberty."

 From previous research, scientists knew that precocious puberty in girls is associated with early adversity and that early puberty predicts anxiety in adolescence and adulthood.